-What do you do when a U.S. based shoe glue manufacturer overwhelms the Central American market with more of its product than the legitimate market can absorb—even after learning the excess is feeding the black market for adolescent street children?
-You seek out a law firm bold enough to challenge the corporate misconduct.
+What do you do when a U.S.-based shoe glue manufacturer floods the Central American market with more of its toxic product than the legitimate market can absorb—even after learning the excess is being sold on the black market to adolescent children?
+You seek out a law firm bold enough to take them to task.

 Peddling Toxic Glue to Children